TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/TestInFlowTester/readme.md

 ## Description

-This sample demonstrates how to use flow tester for the apps using on-premise PostgreSQL Database.
+This sample demonstrates how to use flow tester for the Flogo apps using on-premise PostgreSQL Database.

 ## Pre-requisites